 The mission of New Village Arts is to create adventurous artistic experiences to awaken the human spirit.
-We provide:

 a collaborative and inspiring home for performing and visual artists